dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 General updates are usually fine, though it is always a good idea to wait few days to see whether patches break and have to be fixed.

-## Can I update to macOS betas?

-If you are feeling brave and don't mind having to possibly recover your system.
-However, be advised that no help will be given in situations where a beta was installed.

 ## Can I use automatic updates?

 It is extremely recommended to disable automatic updates (even downloading) when using OCLP, as Apple has recently changed the way automatic updates work.
 You can still manually initiate an update when you're ready to do so.